-Every professional seems to have their own take on frozen shoulder treatment, even doing nothing at all: some believe it should just be left alone to run its course.
-Everyone mostly agrees about basic treatment efforts, but there are many different kinds of more dramatic cure claims, as there is for any difficult condition.
-Despite too-good-to-be-true promises, there is no known effective treatment for frozen shoulder [NHS] — nothing that actually prevents the capsule from adhering, nothing that can free it up without doing more harm than good, nothing that clearly, reliably makes the ordeal shorter or easier for most patients.
+At one end of the scale, there’s the “do nothing” crowd.
+At the other, there there are many different kinds of more dramatic cure claims, as there is for any difficult condition.
+Despite too-good-to-be-true promises, there really is no known effective treatment for frozen shoulder [NHS] — nothing that actually prevents the capsule from adhering, nothing that can free it up without doing more harm than good, nothing that clearly, reliably makes the ordeal shorter or easier for most patients.

 However, range of motion can probably be preserved to some degree by early use-it-or-lose-it interventions.
-And the pain can be helped (which in turns helps with the “using”). pain can almost always be helped at least a little.
+And the pain can be helped (which in turns helps with the “using”).
+Pain can almost always be helped at least a little.

-In a typical example, Maund et al reviewed 31 studies in 2012, “many” of which were “at high risk of bias,” concluding after great effort that were is “limited clinical evidence on the effectiveness of treatments for primary frozen shoulder.”21 The authors of a big 2014 review sounded particularly underwhelmed: they concluded that that hardly anything seems to work, and nothing works for long.22 Out of 32 trials, not one “compared a combination of manual therapy and exercise versus placebo or no intervention” — in other words, a total lack of evidence on what is probably the most important treatment topic.
+In a typical example, Maund et al reviewed 31 studies in 2012, “many” of which were “at high risk of bias,” concluding after great effort that were is “limited clinical evidence on the effectiveness of treatments for primary frozen shoulder.”60 The authors of a big 2014 review sounded particularly underwhelmed: they concluded that hardly anything seems to work, and nothing works for long.61 Out of 32 trials, not one “compared a combination of manual therapy and exercise versus placebo or no intervention” — in other words, a total lack of evidence on what is probably the most important treatment topic.

-Favejee et al is one the more optimistic reviews, somehow finding — in the same literature Maund et al and Page et al looked at! — some moderate to strong evidence for the short term benefits of some treatments.23 But emphasis on the short term: “most of the included studies reported short-term results” only.
+Favejee et al is one the more optimistic reviews, somehow finding — in the same literature Maund et al and Page et al looked at! — some moderate to strong evidence for the short term benefits of some treatments.62 But emphasis on the short term: “most of the included studies reported short-term results” only.

-This unhelpful mess of mediocre evidence and “more study needed” conclusions is a good demonstration how musculoskeletal medicine is still surprisingly primitive.24 Frozen shoulder seems worthy of considerably more and better research attention than it has gotten!
+This unhelpful mess of mediocre evidence and “more study needed” conclusions is a good demonstration how musculoskeletal medicine is still surprisingly primitive.63 Frozen shoulder seems worthy of considerably more and better research attention than it has gotten!

 If you believe you are in the early stages of frozen shoulder, immediately begin a campaign of mobilizations: gently, thoroughly use as much of your range of motion as you can without excessive discomfort.64 And if you are somewhere the middle of the condition?
 Same thing, but with the goal of trying to prevent further range loss or regain it quicker.